CALLFRIEND Mandarin Chinese-Mainland Dialect

 |LDC Catalog No.:||LDC96S55|

 |Member Year(s):||1996, 1997|

 |Sample Type:||2-channel ulaw|

 |Online Documentation:||LDC96S55 Documents|

 |Citation:||Canavan, Alexandra, and George Zipperlen.
 CALLFRIEND Mandarin Chinese-Mainland Dialect LDC96S55.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1996.|

-The CALLFRIEND project supports the development of language identification technology.
+The CALLFRIEND project supported the development of language identification technology.

 The corpus consists of 60 unscripted telephone conversations, lasting between 5-30 minutes.
 The corpus also includes documentation describing speaker information (sex, age, education, callee telephone number) and call information (channel quality, number of speakers).

 For each conversation, both the caller and callee are native speakers of Mandarin Chinese from Mainland China.
 All calls are domestic and were placed inside the continental United States and Canada.